zessta/GenQ/C#/C#.md

 **Common Mistake:**
 The issue might be that the `Balance` property does not have a `protected` setter, or the abstract methods are not properly overridden in the `SavingsAccount` class.

-These questions should help interviewees demonstrate their understanding and debugging skills in C# related to OOP concepts.

-Sure!
-Here are some C# debugging questions based on asynchronous programming.
-These questions focus on common mistakes and challenges that developers might encounter in a professional setting.

 ### Question 1: Misuse of async and await Keywords